Learn about patient safety at our Specialty Pharmacy.

 Almost all medicines can be disposed of easily and safely.
-Our Pharmacy at Dartmouth Hitchcock Medical Center (DHMC) and the D-H Pharmacy at Centerra have on-site collection boxes for you to throw away your old medications.
+Our Pharmacy at the D-H Pharmacy at Centerra has on-site collection boxes for you to throw away your old medications.

 If a take-back or mail-back program is not readily available to you, most other unused or expired medicines can be disposed of in your household trash.
 First, mix the medicines (do not crush the tablets or capsules) with substances such as dirt, cat litter, or used coffee grounds.
 This is to stop people from going through them.
 Then place the mixture in a container such as a zip-top or resealable plastic bag, and throw the container away in your household trash.
 Before throwing out your empty pill bottle or other empty medicine packaging, remember to scratch out all personal information on the prescription label.

 Biomedical waste includes any item used to inject or draw blood.
 Take special care with the disposal of these items to protect you and others from injury.
 This will also keep the environment clean and safe.
 If your therapy involves the use of needles, a sharps container of the right size will be provided.
 Please follow the simple rules outlined below.
 This will ensure your safety during your therapy.

 After injecting your medication, place all needles, syringes, lancets, and other sharp objects into a sharps container.
 If a sharps container is not available, you can use a hard plastic or metal container with a screw-on top or other tight secure lid.
 Items such as an empty hard can or liquid detergent container could be used.
 Before discarding, reinforce the top with heavy-duty tape.
 Do not use clear plastic or glass containers.
 Containers should be no more than 3⁄4 full to reduce the risk of accidental needle "sticks".